Matty-Montoya/ProStock-Systems-API/README.md

 ---

+## Planning and Development Process

+As I mentioned before, I knew that this was a project that I wanted to create for quite some time.
+Going into the project, we had the option to interact with a new framework, Ember, or continuing using a browser template to create the front end client.
+Since I ran across technical issue with Ember on my laptop, I decided to work with the browser template for the front end.

+In regards to the backend API, I knew that the types of relations that I would be creating would work best with Ruby on Rails and as such I decided to use it.
+Rails would allow me to have `has_many` and `belongs_to` relations betweens the user and the other tables.

+Going into the project, I knew that I wanted the Collection and Part tables to be ProtectedController as they would require authorization to index and show specific collections and parts.
+I originally wanted the tables to only allow routes for index and show; however, as I began developing I came across a rabbit hole that forced me to reconsider the path of the project.
+I came to the realization that if I seeded the information into the database, it would take a tremendous amount of time and would limit what I wanted the user to do.

+As such, I decided to set this task aside as a later rendition of what this project would be and focus on creating `CRUD` actions on one resource `Parts` that the user would be able to create, read, update, and destroy an inventory of parts.
+This would in turn allow the user to have better control over their specific inventory.

+This project was failry similar in design to [Jammate](https://github.com/Matty-Montoya/JamMate) and as such I took inspiration in regards to setting up the layout and desgin of the site with the assistance of handlebars.
+A user would be able to create a part and handlebars would load that information after making a successful AJAX request from the API.

+Some issues that I ran across while working with this project were having the user only be able to speficially see only their posts.
+I felt as though creating this project was a great refresher working with Ruby on Rails, JavaScript, and jQuery.

+---

 ## Entity Relationship Diagram

   Here you'll notice the entity relational diagram that showcases what I relationships between tables that I wanted to create.
 A user would have many collections of which would in turn have many parts.
 This would allow the user to keep track of parts based on their collections.